Whitwell, Hertfordshire: History

 Whitwell was once known for its ‘notorious seven’ public houses, but today only one remains; The Bull Inn.
 The most recent to close was The Maiden's Head in 2015, which is currently (2021) being developed as a private residence.
+There are over thirty listed buildings in the village.

 From 1926, a factory building on Hitchin Road on the east side of the village was home to engineering company C & A Roberts.
 The site remained until 2000, when it was demolished, and was eventually replaced by a street of houses named Roberts Court.